Katie Allen (politician): 2018 Victorian State Election Defeat

+2019 Federal Election

-Allen was the Liberal candidate in Prahran at the 2018 Victorian state election, losing to the incumbent Greens MP Sam Hibbins.
-In February 2019, she won preselection for the Division of Higgins, replacing the retiring MP Kelly O'Dwyer.
+In February 2019, Allen won preselection for the Division of Higgins, replacing the retiring Liberal MP Kelly O'Dwyer.
 She retained the seat for the Liberals at the 2019 federal election despite suffering a six percent swing–enough to drop the Liberal majority to 53 percent, making Higgins a marginal seat for the first time.
 Notably, she was the first Liberal candidate in Higgins to come up short of a majority on the first count, like several blue ribbon Liberal seats in inner cities around Australia.

-Allen was sworn in as the Member for Higgins at the Opening of the 46th Parliament in Canberra, making her First Speech on 29 July 2019, where she spoke about ensuring a healthy and educated start to life for the next generation, an environmentally and economically sustainable future for all, lower taxes and a strong economy.
-Allen also noted familial ties to Margaret Bondfield – a British suffragette and the UK’s first woman cabinet minister as Minister for Labour.
+Allen was sworn in as the Member for Higgins at the Opening of the 46th Parliament in Canberra, making her First Speech on 29 July 2019.
+In the speech, Allen noted familial ties to Margaret Bondfield – a British suffragette and the UK's first woman cabinet minister as Minister for Labour.

 Allen sat on the Parliamentary Standing Committees for Trade and Investment; the National Broadband Network; the Parliamentary Library; Industry, Innovation, Science and Resources and Communications and the Arts, and was a member of the National Redress Scheme Implementation Committee and Working Group on Indigenous Recognition.
-Allen visited PNG in August 2019 as part of a Parliamentary tour hosted by the Save the Children and Gates Foundation in the context of the Morrison Government Pacific Step.
+Allen visited PNG in August 2019 as part of a Parliamentary tour hosted by the Save the Children and Gates Foundation in the context of the Morrison government Pacific Step.

-Allen was also co convenor of the Parliamentary Friends of UNICEF, Parliamentary Friends of Child and Adolescent Health and Parliamentary Friends of Hemochromatosis, Parliamentary Friends of Young People and Parliamentary Friends of Cancer Care and Cure.
+Allen was also co convenor of the Parliamentary Friends of UNICEF, Parliamentary Friends of Child and Adolescent Health, Parliamentary Friends of Hemochromatosis, Parliamentary Friends of Young People and Parliamentary Friends of Cancer Care and Cure.

 Allen was a member of the moderate faction of the Parliamentary Liberal Party.

+2022 Federal Election Defeat

-Allen was defeated at the 2022 Australian federal election.
+Allen was defeated at the 2022 Australian federal election by Labor's Dr Michelle Ananda-Rajah, with a 4.67% swing away from Allen.

+Allen was the first Liberal candidate to lose the seat of Higgins since its creation in 1949, making Ananda-Rajah the first Labor MP for Higgins.

+2025 Federal Election

+In November 2023, Allen was preselected as the Liberal candidate for Higgins for the 2025 Federal Election.
+Following the abolition of the Higgins electorate in 2024, Allen replaced preselected Liberal candidate Theo Zographos as the candidate for Chisholm.
+Zographos was a Chisholm local, and former councillor at Monash Council who had been preselected unopposed, and had been actively campaigning since 2023.
+The move by Allen and the National Liberal Party was reported to cause anger among the local Liberal party branch members.
+State Member for Oakleigh Steve Dimopolous MP spoke about Zographos' disendorsement in Parliament in October 2024, labelling Allen as "effectively an import", and Zographos as a "homegrown boy".

 COVID-19 response

-Allen served on the National COVID-19 Health and Research Advisory Committee, working to provide advice on Australia’s health response to the COVID-19 pandemic to the Commonwealth Chief Medical Officer.
+Allen served on the National COVID-19 Health and Research Advisory Committee, working to provide advice on Australia's health response to the COVID-19 pandemic to the Commonwealth Chief Medical Officer.